crossroadchurch/paul/README.md

 *26 Dec 2016*
 * Added verse order to footer area, set to 150% of footer font size, with current verse indicated by green background (settings hard-coded for the moment).
+* Verse order moved to right hand side of footer area.
+Song info area capped at 60% of total footer width.

+*27 Dec 2016*
+* Bug fix: Problem with loading saved Bible passages fixed.
+* Issue fixed: Author names including commas caused duplicate songs to be added to the database when service plans containing them were opened.
+Commas are now removed from authors name to avoid this issue.

 *Known issues*
 * If a song is live whilst a theme is edited then when that song is redisplayed OpenLP will hang.
 Current workaround:  Display a different song before returning to the initial song.